rokobo/Productivity-autotracker/README.md

 On the background, the study advisor routine is running.
 It sends desktop notifications when you reach certain goals or pass the daily personal activity limit.

-Additionally, the main dashboard pages has three crowns that represent a streak of achievements.
-The three crowns are: Personal activity under limit, small daily work goal and full work goal.
-Depending on how many days in a row you have done, a different crown will appear.
-Settings changes how long each interval should be.
+Additionally, the main dashboard pages has crowns that represent the percentage of days you achieved the study goal over different intervals.
+Depending on how many days in an interval you have studied, a different crown will appear.
+Settings changes the percentage values for each crown.

 ## **Backup system**